Homewood Companion

 Cooking

-The biggest functional difference between our Heritage and Companion models is that the Companion is a single oven stove.
+The biggest functional difference between this stove and our larger models is that the Companion is a single oven stove.
 This means it will suit smaller households, or those people who are less fussed about being able to bake at two different temperatures at the same time.
-You’re still able to do those slow roasts by running a gentler fire for a slow to moderate oven, or bake bread and cook pizza on a hot-to-fast oven by pushing the fire along more – just not both at the same time!

 While it won’t hold as many pots or pans as the Heritage, the Companion is still able to have several on the go at once, and though it lacks the third, coolest plate of the Heritage, simmering can still be achieved by using a trivet on the right hand plate.